-It refers to the bias, prejudices and intolerance that people suffer from on account of their sex, race, social status, religion, health condition or related factors.
-In higher education institutions, gender discrimination may manifest in systematic exclusion of women from executive authority, unfairness in the allocation of research, teaching and other resources, discouragement from pursuing specific courses and hostility to gender activism in higher education.
+It refers to the biases, prejudices and intolerance that people suffer from on account of their sex, race, social status, religion, health condition or related factors.
+In higher education institutions, gender discrimination may manifest in systematic exclusion of women or men from executive authority, unfairness in the allocation of research, teaching and other resources, discouragement from pursuing specific courses and hostility to gender activism in higher education.

-Gender Blindness
+5.13 Gender Blindness

-It refers to the conscious development of objectives, plans and programme in an organization or institution with no effort to recognize or incorporate gender issues that might influence the functioning of that organization, the production of plans, the implementation of programmes and the outcomes of the programme.
+It refers to the conscious development of objectives, plans and programme in an organisation or institution with no effort to recognise or incorporate gender issues that might influence the functioning of that organisation, the production of plans, the implementation of programmes and the outcomes of the programme.

-Gender Awareness
+5.14 Gender Awareness

-Gender Awareness is a situation where all players in an organization or institution recognize the importance of gender and its effects on their objectives, plans and programmes.
+Gender Awareness is consciousness and recognition by all players in an organisation or institution of the importance of gender and its effects on their objectives, plans and programmes.

-Gender Sensitivity
+5.15 Gender Sensitivity

-Gender Sensitivity is the translation of gender awareness into practices, which result in changes in the perceptions, plans and activities of institutions and organizations.
-A gender aware institution is not necessarily a gender sensitive one because if awareness is not backed by will or resolve to act, it can generate resistance, obstruction and even apathy to gender issues.
-A gender sensitive institution will develop a gender policy in order to guide action and ensure that the stated objectives of the policy are realized and specific outcomes achieved.
+Gender Sensitivity is the translation of gender awareness into practices, which result in changes in the perceptions, plans and activities of institutions and organisations.
+A gender aware institution is not necessarily a gender-sensitive one because if awareness is not backed by will or resolve to act, it can generate resistance, obstruction and even apathy to gender issues.
+A gender sensitive institution will develop a gender policy in order to guide action and ensure that the stated objectives of the policy are realised and specific outcomes achieved.
 In essence, it demands gender responsiveness.

-Affirmative Action
+5.16 Affirmative Action